Thank you for your interest in remembering The Animal League in your estate plans.

 "I devise and bequeath 20% of the remainder and residue of property owned at my death, whether real or personal, and wherever located to South Lake Animal League, Inc."

 "If my sister Jane Doe survives me, I devise and bequeath 20% of the remainder and residue of property owned at my death, whether real or personal, and wherever located to Jane Doe.
 If Jane Doe does not survive me, then I devise and bequeath 20% of my residuary estate, whether real or personal property and wherever located to South Lake Animal League, Inc. located at 4648 Baptist Island Rd., Groveland, FL 34736.
 Mailing address: P.O.
 Box 121504, Clermont, FL 34712."

-If you are considering a gift or would like more information, please contact us at email@example.com.
+Please contact us if you are considering a gift or would like more information.